kddubey/cappr/docs/source/select_a_language_model.rst

    # 'too long'

-CAPPr is currently only compatible with `/v1/completions`_ models (because we can request log-probabilities of tokens in an `inputted` completion string).
+CAPPr is currently only compatible with `/v1/completions`_ models (because we can request log-probabilities of tokens in an *inputted* string).
 Unfortunately, with the exception of ``davinci-002`` and ``babbage-002`` (weak, non-instruction-trained models), **OpenAI will deprecate all instruct models on January 4, 2024**.

 .. warning:: While ``gpt-3.5-turbo-instruct`` is compatible with `/v1/completions`_, it
    won't support setting `echo=True` and `logprobs=1` after October 5, 2023.
 So CAPPr
    can't support this model.
-I don't know why they're disabling this setting.
+I don't know why OpenAI is disabling this setting.
 CAPPr with this model `may be SOTA for zero-shot COPA`_ (see the very last section).
 I contacted support.
 It's low-key kinda sad, yo.

 .. _/v1/completions: https://platform.openai.com/docs/models/model-endpoint-compatibility